suerion/AutomatedWorkcarts/README.md

 ```

 - `EnableTerrainCollision` (`true` or `false`) -- While `true` (default), trains will be unable to travel through terrain or terrain triggers.
 This doesn't matter for procedural maps because vanilla train tracks never pass through terrain, but if you have a custom map which has train tunnels that pass through terrain, you should set this to `false` to allow trains to travel through those tunnels.
 This option affects all trains, regardless of whether they were spawned or controlled by this plugin.
+- `PlayHornForNearbyPlayersInRadius` -- Distance from nearby players required to automatically play the train horn.
+Set to `0.0` to disable the horn.
 - `DefaultSpeed` -- Default speed to use when a train starts being automated.
   - Allowed values: `"Rev_Hi"` | `"Rev_Med"` | `"Rev_Lo"` | `"Zero"` | `"Fwd_Lo"` | `"Fwd_Med"` | `"Fwd_Hi"`.
   - This value is ignored if the train is on a trigger that specifies speed.